 We went in and found it had all the comforts – a swimming pool, a playground, a restaurant and a bar, the last of which was the bit that interested us.

 More coffee ensued and I even put sugar in mine, to Keith’s horror, as I am a notorious sugar-hater.
-Perhaps that oddity was a sign of things to come, as in the next hour and a half I faded badly.
+Perhaps that odd behaviour was a sign of things to come, as in the next hour and a half I faded badly.

 The day became scorchingly hot, the path was no longer shaded by trees, and I realised that I had developed several blisters.
 Our plan was to have lunch in Tournus and then press on, but in the circumstances it seemed a better idea to call a halt there.

-On the outskirts of Tournus we went under a high concrete bridge and found that the Voie Bleue beyond was fenced off for renovations, so we had to take a detour, which we made a mess of by trying to take a short cut across a sports field.
-In the end we walked all four sides of the sports field and came out at the same gate that we had gone in at.
+On the outskirts of Tournus we went under a high concrete bridge and found that the Voie Bleue beyond was fenced off for renovations, so we had to take a detour, which we made a mess of by trying to take a shortcut across a sports field, which resulted in our walking around all four sides of the sports field and coming out at the same gate that we had gone in at.
 After that we obeyed the signposts.

 Back on the waterfront, we plodded past a line of cafes and bars serving lunch.
 We did not dare to take the riverside path to the camping ground, as it looked doubtful, so we turned at the next bridge and trudged up through hot streets to the station, stopping along the way for Orangina to keep us going.

 We passed the great abbey but took no interest in it at the time.
 Around the station were many restaurants, but none of them looked promising for this evening.

 The last half-kilometre, although hot, was at least downhill.
 At the camping ground the grass was lush, the trees offered a wall of shade and the showers were delightful.
 We were surrounded as usual by huge white vans, mostly English or Dutch.